joey0293/AniWorld-Downloader/README.md

 ## License

 This project is licensed under the **[MIT License](LICENSE)**.
-For more details, see the LICENSE file.
+For full terms and conditions, please see the LICENSE file included with this project.